mosesdecode/mosesdecode/README.md

 - 👋 Hi, I’m @mosesdecode
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently lprogramming
+- 🌱 I’m currently programming
 - 💞️ I’m looking to collaborate on any cs related activities
 - 📫 How to reach me
 - 😄 Pronouns: ...